mludw/connected-developers/README.md

  - they follow each other on tweeter
  - they have at least one Github organization in common

+### Design

+The application is designed using of hexagonal architecture.
+The 'devconnected.application' package defines the domain, other 'devconnected.*' packages implement adapters.

 ### Usage

 To run the app execute